Local residents invited to adopt area to Keep Pa. Beautiful

 While littering and illegal dumping are often discussed as social or environmental problems, rarely does anyone consider the economic impact.
-From 2014 through 2018, the Pennsylvania Department of Transportation spent over $65 million removing litter from within highway rights-of-way.
+Over five years, 2014 through 2018, the Pennsylvania Department of Transportation spent over $65 million removing litter from within highway rights-of-way.

+The costs of dealing with litter and illegal dumping are quite large for communities as well, but are often obscured because they are dispersed across various governmental departments, community-based organizations and volunteer groups.

 Once an adoption is approved, in addition to recognition signs, the adopting individuals and groups receive gloves, bags and safety vests to get them started.